Gonciarov/CV/README.md

 ## Ilja Gonciarov

-Enthusiastic and energetic brand new Full Stack Junior Developer backed by 10 years of experience in media as an editor and journalist.
+Brand new Full Stack Junior Developer backed by 10 years of experience in media as an editor and journalist.
 Good at problem-solving, fact-checking, as well as explaining complicated things in simple words and edit text (or code) to make it readable and understandable.
 Started coding as a hobby during 2020 pandemic, joined Makers Academy tech bootcamp and making it a new profession.

 ## Skills